Founder & CEO

-Laura is deeply passionate about helping others who have been in a situation that she is only too familiar with, and wants to support women who otherwise may have nowhere else to go.
+Laura set up Mums In Need in 2014, and continues to confront coercive control today.
+She is deeply passionate about helping others who have been in a situation that she is only too familiar with, and wants to support women who otherwise may have nowhere else to go.

 Along with the daily running of the charity, Laura has a hand in all that the charity does, from recruiting new members, to attending networking events.
-Laura ensures that the charity runs efficiently every day.
+Laura ensures the efficient running of the day-to-day operations of the charity.
+Her goal is to help as many woman as possible across the country and help them feel empowered in the confronting coercive control rather than victims.

 Board of Trustees